billforward/billforward-js/README.md

 - **accountHolderType:** the holder type (accepted values are 'individual' and 'company')
 - **accountID:** the accound's id we are adding the bank account to

-A small amount of `javascript` is neede as well to bootstrap correctly the `html form`:
+A small amount of `javascript` is needed as well to bootstrap correctly the `html form`:

 ```javascript
         var bfAPIKey = 'YOUR BILLFORWARD PUBLIC TOKEN HERE';